projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 blog post at the top.
 It's also paginated thanks to the page context we will provide later when we are modifying the Gatsby Node API configuration file.

-Remember when you made you blog post in `$PROJECT_ROOT/content`?
+Remember when you made your blog post in `$PROJECT_ROOT/content`?
 This is a known source directory because it is specified in the Gatsby configuration file.
 This is where we get our data for the blog posts.
-In other projects, you might see that they get their blog posts (and other sources) on an remote database or service.
+In other projects, you might see that they get their blog posts (and other sources) on a remote database or service.

 The `<BlogPostList />` component does not care about where to get the data.
 It